How would you describe the company culture and work environment?

 The Graduate Programme mentioned rotation across different areas of work, what does that entail?

 We have a number of rotations available across our Graduate Programmes, and usually you’d take part in four rotations during your scheme.
-Some graduates move across different clusters.
+Some graduates move across different directorates.
 As you work through each rotation our aim is to develop you and to give you opportunities to develop the skills that we think you need to work with us permanently.
-Some graduates go into static roles which include working in one area of work (cluster).
+Some graduates go into static roles which include working in one area of work (directorate).
 You will be provided the same learning and development and support across all programmes.